3 MATERIAL ACCOUNTING POLICIES

 Financial liabilities

-Financial liabilities are subsequently carried at amortised cost using the effective interest method, except for contingent consideration recognised in a business combination which is subsequently measured at fair value through profit and loss.
-For trade and
+Financial liabilities are subsequently carried at amortized cost using the effective interest method, except for contingent consideration recognised in a business combination which is subsequently measured at fair value through profit and loss.
+For trade and other payables maturing within one year from the Balance Sheet date, the carrying amounts approximate fair value due to the short maturity of these instruments.

-b) Derivative financial instruments
+ii.
+Derivative financial instruments and hedge accounting

 The Company holds derivative financial instruments such as foreign exchange forward contracts to mitigate the risk of changes in exchange rates on foreign currency exposures.
 The Company does not use derivative financial instruments for speculative purposes.
-The counterparty to the Company's foreign currency forward contracts is generally a bank.
+The counter-party to the Company's foreign currency forward contracts is generally a bank.

 Cash flow hedge